Anirog/blog-dot-larrieknights-dot-com/_posts/2024-03-15-an-alternative-to-the-ugmonk-analog-productivity-card-holder.md

 ---
 layout: post
-title: "An Alternative to the Ugmonk Analog Productivity Card Holder"
+title: An Alternative to the Ugmonk Analog Productivity Card Holder
 date: 2024-03-15
-categories: [productivity] // Dynamically generated categories from Drafts tags
+categories: [productivity]
 ---